 Die casting manufacturers often specialize in individual materials, including aluminum, zinc, or magnesium.
 This is because the feedstock is molten metal juxtaposed to the dedicated die casting machine.
 Roughly 80% of die-casted parts are made of aluminum.
 Zinc alloy, another low-melting temperature metal, is also a common material used in die casting.

 Injection molding is most common for creating plastic parts.
 But manufacturers use injection molding services for metal parts as well.
-It is cost efficient for large-scale projects, even with high precision.
+It is cost-efficient for large-scale projects, even with high precision.
 Although it is ideal for projects that require small parts, metal injection molding, or MIM, can be used for parts of any size.

 Unlike die casting, metal injection molding uses a feed of polymer-metal mix, where the melted plastic allows the material to flow when heated.
 The material is also pressurized during this process.
 The machine injects the liquid material into the mold.
 The material cools and takes the form of the mold to make the part.

 After molding, the parts are in a “green state,” meaning that they are in the right shape but are very fragile.
-A post-sintering process completely ablades the plastic, leaving only fused metal behind.
+A post-sintering process completely ablates the plastic, leaving only fused metal behind.
 During this furnace process, typically done in a vacuum furnace, the part shrinks a considerable amount.

 Metal injection molding can be used with metals common to other manufacturing processes.
 However, the process requires those metals to be powdered and blended with the polymer for injection.
 In this way, parts can be quickly shaped and produced in large production batches.

 Metal injection molding resembles plastic injection molding processes for creating parts.
 But the high-pressure nature of injection molding adds key benefits.
-It is effective for parts with complex details.
+It is effective for parts with small, complex details.
 This would be too costly for standard CNC machining processes at scale.
-That’s why metal injection molding is ideal for medical, aerospace, and defense industries.
+That’s why metal injection molding is ideal for the medical, aerospace, automotive, and defense industries.